Pont Octavio Frias de Oliveira

 O de Casa Hostel Budget

-The cult hostel of Vila Madalena, patio, bar and a very sociable vibe: the best budget to live the bohemia and the São Paulo nights.
+The cult hostel of Vila Madalena, patio, bar and a very sociable vibe.
+The cheapest bed in the city, in the middle of the bars.

 Check availability